Heterogeneous Point Set Transformers for Segmentation of Multiple View Particle Detectors: Limitations and Conclusions

 \section{Limitations and Conclusions}

 While the claims of memory efficiency will generally hold true, for different datasets this might not be the case.
 The representation of a sparse matrix is more efficient than a dense matrix until a certain point, where the storage of the coordinates becomes bigger than just storing a dense matrix.
 Point set operations can also greatly increase in complexity as the number of points grows, resulting in a much slower algorithm.
 However, these are not the regimes found in the the NOvA experiment.
-HPSTs strike a balance between memory usage, time, and performance that is fitting for its application.
+HPSTs strike a balance between memory usage, time, and performance that is fitting for its application, they are able to train a stronger model with the same amount of parameters due to sharing information between the views, which in turn boosts the performance of the model.

 \begin{ack} This document was prepared by the NOvA collaboration using the resources of the Fermi National Accelerator Laboratory (Fermilab), a U.S. Department of Energy, Office of Science, Office of High Energy Physics HEP User Facility.
 Fermilab is managed by FermiForward Discovery Group, LLC, acting under Contract No. 89243024CSC000002. \end{ack}